incredibles007/vue-router-vuex/README.md

 // bootstrap your app...
 ```

-You can set a custom vuex module name
+You can optionally set a custom vuex module name:

 ```js
 sync(store, router, { moduleName: 'RouteModule' } )